hgoldstein/camlox/NOTES.md

 ## Backlog

 - [ ] There are a couple places in the compiler we we make use of a "sliding stack" data structure that's shared among different structs.
 We _could_ make something like this fairly easily building off of `Vector`
-- [ ] Refactor vm main cycle to return "`Ok of stack" or error
 - [ ] REPL seems to be broken
 - Post book enhancements
   - [ ] Profile "fat" instructions versus a data pipeline